freenas/freenas-docs/userguide/system.rst

 **Reset Configuration to Defaults:** reset the configuration database to the default base version.
-This does not delete user SSH keys or any other data stored in a user's home directory.
+This does not delete user SSH keys or any other data stored in a user home directory.
 Since configuration changes stored in the configuration database are erased, this option is useful when a mistake has been made or to return a test system to the original configuration.